greenwichg/spark_guide/spark_architecture.md

 Apache Spark is a distributed computing platform.
 However, every Spark application is a distributed application in itself.
 I will explain that in a minute, but remember, every Spark application is a distributed application in itself.

 ## Understanding Distributed Applications and Clusters

-Great!
 A distributed application runs on a cluster, so you need a cluster for your Spark application.
 You can run it on your local machine for development and unit testing, but ultimately your Spark application runs on a production cluster.

 ### Cluster Technologies